bruvellu/terebratalia-wnts/wnt.md

 For example, *wnt1* antagonizes *wnt5* [@Torres1996-hs], an interaction that may be occurring in the brachiopod as the non-overlapping domains suggest.
 Ligands expressed in different receptor contexts which may be eliciting different fate outcomes and body region specification.
 Therefore, the different ligand--receptor context can be involved in setting up the identities or differentially patterning the tissue fates of the different larval body regions of the brachiopod *T. transversa*.

+While most Wnts are expressed in a single region, *wnt1*, *wnt5*, and  *wnt7* are expressed in different regions along the anteroposterior axis.
+In addition, *wnt7* outlines the boundaries between two molecular territories, the apical--mantle boundary, and the pedicle lobe terminal and subterminal regions (@fig:summary).

+Except for a localized dorsal spot of *wnt1t* transcripts, a gene that shows a divergent expression pattern compared to other Wnts, no Wnt ligand is expressed in the anterior portion of the apical lobe.

 <!--TODO: Discuss mesodermal expression?-->
 <!--TODO: Comment on anterior mesoderm Frizzled expression-->